indgy/refind-bsd-black/README.md

 ![Simulated screenshot of the theme](screenshot.png)

-A mash-up of various black rEFInd themes to include the BSD OS icons.
+A black rEFInd BSD icon theme for DragonFlyBSD, FreeBSD, GhostBSD, MidnightBSD, NetBSD, NomadBSD and OpenBSD.

+There are also two alternative icons for FreeBSD and GhostBSD.

 If anything is missing let me know where to find it or submit a PR.